PlutoTheDeveloper/CustomArmorSets/README.md

 - [ ] Complex AND OR equations allowing insanely customizable abilities

-Updated By PlutoTheDevenstead of "BurgerCustomSets"
+Updated By PlutoTheDeveloper made more simple stead of "BurgerCustomSets"